 "My mother helps out at home, too," Miss Yurtinus said.
 "She does a lot of the snipping and cutting out we need before class begins."

 Perhaps the reason this mother and daughter work so well together lies in Mrs. Yurtinus' statement that their family always has done things together.
-She is proud of their having traveled to every state in the country, including Alaska and Hawaii.
+She is proud of their having traveled as campers to every state in the country, including Alaska and Hawaii.